 How to get there: After breakfast near the hotel, take the MTA subway D or F and exit the 47-50th St./Rockefeller Center Stop.

 Developed by the Rockefeller family, it’s a complex of buildings and outdoor space in Midtown.
 In addition to the buildings, find a summertime cafe and a wintertime ice skating rink.
 Inside and out find quick service food outlets and shopping like the LEGO store.
-Though one of the top activities is checking out the NYC skyline for the observation tower.
+One of the top activities is checking out the NYC skyline for the observation tower.

 Top of the Rock

-Open daily from 10 a.m. to 10 p.m.
+Open daily from 9 a.m. to 11 p.m. with Seasonal Hours

-After reserving tickets online, bypass the ticket line for the Top of the Rock.
 After a quick elevator ride, explore three different floors all with incredible views.
 With the best views of Central Park, this is also the best way to see landmarks like the Chrysler Building and Empire State Building.

 Radio City Music Hall

-Open daily from 9:30 a.m. to 5 p.m.
+Open Tuesday to Saturday from 10:30 a.m. to 2 p.m.

-Next, tour the legendary theater and home to the Rockettes.
+You can tour the legendary theater and home to the Rockettes.
 After the Top of the Rock tour, stay at Rockefeller Center and tour Radio City Music Hall.
 Art Deco theater features rich architectural details from a bygone era along with some of Bob Mackie’s Rockettes costumes.

 If it’s time to feed the kids I recommend grabbing a bite at Rockefeller Center.
 Between the Plaza and the concourse level, I found close to 30 different places to eat.